 Therefore, my 2nd step always is, to look for evidence in the society and not just researches.
+Observational study as it is called.
 I study my own case studies again that are conducted in live environments besides studying people around me.
 I would often get involved in n=1 experiments myself to see through the outcomes.
 Unbiased.

 Here are my thoughts on another hot topic these days.
 I would love to learn any new science if I had left out on and open to criticism should you have anything substantial against my claims.

 1) In a recent research, ‘NO’ weight loss diff was found btw the intermittent fasting group and normal group (calories equated).